Veronchi/rsschool-cv/cv.md

 ----
 ### About me:
-I'm 26 years old.
 Till September 2020 I worked as a director's second assistant at McDonald's.
 At this job I gained experience thanks to which I became a team worker.
 I'm organized and hardworking.
 My goal is to improve my knowledge and Frontend skills to become a developer.
 I admire the IT sphere, this community in general and now I aspire to be a part of it.
+I have experience with simple Angular applications, ready to learn new frameworks.

 ----
 ### Skills:
-- HTML5
-- CSS (SASS/SCSS)
+- HTML/CSS
 - JavaScript
-- React (basics, Hooks)
+- React
-- TypeScript
-- Module Bundler: Webpack
+- Webpack
 - Git/GitHub
-- VS Code

 ----
 ### Code example: